My Tokyo Guide

 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-For direct access to TOKYO SKYTREE, take the Tobu Skytree Line to Tokyo Skytree Station.
-You can also get to the area from Oshiage Station on Tokyo Metro Hanzomon Line.
+For direct access to Tokyo Skytree, take the Tobu Skytree Line to Tokyo Skytree Station.
+You can also get to the area via Oshiage (Skytree) Station by taking one of the lines that stop there, like the Tokyo Metro Hanzomon Line.